 Depending on the season, you might want to carry some allergy relievers.
 Sabadil has given exceptional results if I take it during the early stage of allergy symptoms.
 Flonase and Nasacort are two great allergy symptom reliever nasal sprays that work well for my family.
 I prefer to keep allergy relievers with me during a zoo trip.

 If any family member has a history of an allergic reaction to the touch of animals, make sure to keep the reliever medication just as a precaution.
 There is limited to no chance of contact with animals in the zoo, but you never know how the reactionary-agents will pass when we are at proximity with zoo-animals.

-Keeping some disposable wipes is good.
+Keeping some disposable wipes and hand sanitizer is good.
 Generally, parents carry a bag of wipes when children are small.
 As children grow up and cross preschool, the bag starts to become smaller.
 In my experience, a small bag generally does not contain wipes.
-Keeping some disinfectant wipes helps in the zoo, especially before eating anything.
+Keeping some disinfectant wipes and small hand sanitizers helps in the zoo, especially before eating anything.

 I generally keep a small tissue pouch in my bag.
 I will still double-check if the pouch has enough tissue before heading to a zoo.

 What else do we need to consider for a zoo trip with kids?

 The post provides a list to address the question of what to pack for a zoo trip with a toddler or a preschooler.
 Every kid is different.
 Therefore, parents need to tailor the zoo trip packing list to make it suitable for their children.